My ten year relationship, to a man I loved deeply and imagined a future with, ended.

 The more pieces you have and the more sound/solid you are in each of the pieces the better the relationship, and the more fulfilled you can feel.

 The House – 5 Golden Pieces for A Lasting Relationship

 As I’ve mentioned before, everyone has a different starting point, so some of these you may already have or do quite well.
 While other things you may really need to double-down on.
-But again, please do a deep dive before glossing over anything.

 I’m going to break each one of these down in much greater detail in upcoming posts, however, here’s a very general overview:

 These “instructions” show us a good overview of many of the intricate details of the house.
 They show you to avoid criticism, defensiveness, stonewalling, and contempt.
 They urge you to turn towards bids, and be mindful of the positive interactions vs. negative.